 10.6.5.4 TLS protocol procedure “client authentication”

-The MG’s TLS server implementation shall support the client authentication.
+The MG’s TLS server implementation shall support client authentication.

 In case the TLS endpoint in the MG is configured as a TLS server, the client authentication indication is taken from the TLS domain profile as given by the property TLS-Domain-Profile Identifier (dpid).